yijian002/jquery-imageuploader-js/README.md

 ## Styling the Uploader yourself

-Here's the classes you'll need to style, take a look at the sample css for what I did:
+Here's the classes you'll need to style, take a look at the scss directory for what I did:

 * uploader__box
 * uploader__hide